VAnsimov/MVI-SwiftUI/README.md

 ### Router

-The template can be found in Templates-for-Xcode/xctemplate
+The router is in Swift Package Manager and can be copied and reused in your projects

 # How to use Router?